BLavery/STM32F030F4P6-Arduino/README.md

 but yours will be doubtless a bit different.
 Hunt for a bunch of "variant.h" files and then check you are indeed in the STM32 region.

-a. inside the .../variants/ folder, add the DEMO-F030F4 folder from here.
+a. inside the .../variants/ folder, add the DEMO-F030F4 folder from here, with its 5 files..

 b. in the .../1.4.0/ folder, open the boards.txt in an editor, and patch in the GenF030 "excerpt" section